 When developing an artifact in Measurement and Data Analysis to align to science, the TE needs to ensure that the artifact refers to the science process and how the data collected impacted or related to the science being assessed from the SC on the artifact.
 This can be done by describing the activity or investigation that was observed in the directions on the artifact and in one or more of the questions asked on the artifact.
 The artifact needs to make a clear connection back to the science concept and not just reflect the math skill; the math skill would need to be applied to the science of the activity.
 This can be done by asking a tie-back question at the end of the artifact such as:

 Why did this happen?

-What?
+What.....?
 How?

-When?

-How did you get your answer?